skwiryt/mazer/README.md

 # mazer
-I is  a solution to mazer puzle based on Joseph Kern's one: https://stackoverflow.com/questions/12995434/representing-and-solving-a-maze-given-an-image/13174351#13174351
+It is  a solution to mazer puzle based on Joseph Kern's one: https://stackoverflow.com/questions/12995434/representing-and-solving-a-maze-given-an-image/13174351#13174351

 A program needs to be invoked with the parameter giving a path to the source image.